briansune/spectral-repr-cnns/README.md

-# Final Project for ECBM 4040 - Columbia University
+# Spectral CNN under Cifar10
-#### Aarshay Jain, Jared Samet, Alex Wainger {aj2713, jss2272, atw2131}@columbia.edu
+Coded by: Aarshay Jain, Jared Samet, Alex Wainger

-# Spectral Representations for Convolutional Neural Networks
+Spectral Representations for Convolutional Neural Networks
 This repo is an implementation of Rippel, Snoek, and Adams 2015 (https://arxiv.org/pdf/1506.03767.pdf).
-The project contains python modules and notebooks to implement the three proposals of the paper and to replicate the key findings and experiments of the paper.

-## Final Report

-A copy of our [Final Report](latex/final-report.pdf) is included in this repo.

 ## Requirements

-The project was developed using Tensorflow 1.3.0 and NumPy 1.13.
-Certain notebooks require the Pillow 4.3 library to be installed (```sudo pip3 install Pillow```).
+Tensorflow under Anaconda with all the required imports from the python scripts.
 Since the code uses the NCHW format to perform convolutions, it will only run on a GPU-enabled machine.
 The CIFAR-100 dataset does not come in batches.
 Loading the dataset will require a machine with at least 32 GB of RAM.

 ## Running saved models